 Snoring and Sleep Apnea Treatment

-Our dentist, Dr. Schultz, can treat sleep apnea with a custom-made snoring prevention device called the Silent Nite which, when worn during sleep, repositions the lower jaw forward and opens the airway to reduce the air velocity and soft tissue shuddering that causes snoring.
-Such devices eliminate snoring for most people.
-Models of the upper and lower teeth are custom-fabricated; the upper and lower forms are attached to each other on each side by special connectors which hold the lower jaw in a forward position.
+Dr. Schultz can treat sleep apnea with a custom-made snoring prevention device called the Silent Nite®, which—when worn during sleep—repositions the lower jaw forward and opens the airway to reduce the air velocity and soft tissue shuddering that causes snoring.
+Such devices usually eliminate snoring for most people.
+Models of the upper and lower teeth are custom-fabricated.
+Furthermore, the upper and lower forms are attached on each side by special connectors that hold the lower jaw in a forward position.

-The Silent Nite device does not interfere with oral breathing nor does it immobilize the jaw.
-Small movements of the jaw are possible and minimize temporomandibular joint stiffness in the morning.
+The Silent Nite® device does not interfere with oral breathing, nor does it immobilize the jaw.
+Small movements of the jaw are possible and minimize temporomandibular joint (TMJ) stiffness in the morning.
 With the elimination of snoring, sleep is deeper and more restful for both the snorer and his or her family members.

-Please contact Dr. Schultz about the Silent Nite device if you or someone in your family has a snoring problem.
+Please contact our practice about the Silent Nite® device if you or someone in your family has a snoring problem.